Looking to start a dental practice or grow your existing practice? Compare dental practice loans now.

-During your many years of dentistry studies and your subsequent dental practice experience, you may have dreamed of one day running your own dental practice.
-The good news is that lenders see dentistry as a strong industry, one that is on the cutting edge of new technologies and modern practices.
-As such, many lenders are prepared to offer favourable finance terms to qualified dentists who are ready to branch out into their own practice.
+Lenders see dentistry as a strong industry, one that is on the cutting edge of new technologies and modern practices.
+As such, many lenders may be prepared to offer favourable finance terms to qualified dentists who are ready to branch out into their own practice, or are looking to fund their existing dental business.

-Read on to find out what you need to know about finance to start your own dental practice or to purchase an existing practice.
+Read on to find out what you need to know about finance to start your own dental practice, purchase a practice or expand your existing practice.

 What factors should I consider when buying a dental practice?